 While I love white chowder for its luscious, velvety texture, my palate flips for the tart, slightly spicy tang of the tomato-based red version.
 On a weeknight, I'll bust out the shortcut version, which calls for canned, pre-cooked clams.
 But on my next Friday night in, I'll scrub fresh clams for a slow-simmered soup made from scratch.
 Which rendition suits you best?
 Find out when you read more.

-6 slices thick-cut bacon, cut crosswise 1/4 inch thick serves 6.
-3 cups water Serves 8 to 10.
+- 6 slices thick-cut bacon, cut crosswise 1/4 inch thick

 3 tablespoons extra-virgin olive oil

 6 cloves garlic, chopped

 2 ribs celery with leafy greens, stalks and leaves finely chopped separately

 One 28-ounce can diced fire-roasted tomatoes

 Two 10-ounce cans baby clams or chopped clams packed in water, liquid reserved

 - In a large saucepan over medium heat, cook the bacon, stirring occasionally, until the fat renders, about 6 minutes; discard the fat.
 Add the olive oil and garlic and cook, stirring, until golden, 2 to 3 minutes.
 Add the onion and celery stalks and cook, stirring, until softened, about 6 minutes.
 Stir in the potato, the tomatoes and their juice and the chicken broth and bring to a boil.
 Reduce the heat and simmer until the potato is tender, 15 to 20 minutes.

 - Stir in the clams with their liquid and cook to warm through.
 Stir in the chopped celery leaves and season with salt and pepper.